snowyPigeon/basic-react-examples/react-transition-group/README.md

 ## Learning points
 I found that combining multiple CSSTransition components in the same file created errors, but putting the modal transition (Animation1) and the alert transition (Animation2) in separate component files provided a workable solution.

 CSSTransition by default does not provide an animation when the transition loads, so I used the Transition prop appear.
-This appears to work for my first animation but not for the follow on.

 To create a time delayed event, you can pass state controlling functions to setTimeout() and pass the true or false state values as a parameter following your number of milliseconds.
 For example: